“One of the handful of authentic poets of his own American generation.” —Harold Bloom

 Sacred Trash: The Lost and Found World of the Cairo Geniza, a nonfiction book written with his wife Adina Hoffman, was published in 2011 by Schoken and tells the story of the recovery of the most vital cache of Hebrew manuscripts ever discovered.

-Peter Cole is the author of four books of poetry, most recently The Invention of Influence and Things on Which I’ve Stumbled (2008).
-Cole’s numerous translations from Hebrew and Arabic include The Poetry of Kabbalah: Mystical Verse from the Jewish Tradition and The Dream of the Poem: Hebrew Poetry from Muslim and Christian Spain, c.
-950-1492, which received the National Jewish Book Award and the American Publishers Association’s Award for Book of the Year.
+Peter Cole has been called “an inspired writer” by The Nation, and “one of the most vital poets of his generation by Harold Bloom.
+He is the author of four books of poetry, most recently The Invention of Influence and Things on Which I’ve Stumbled.
+Cole’s many translations from Hebrew and Arabic include The Poetry of Kabbalah: Mystical Verse from the Jewish Tradition and The Dream of the Poem: Hebrew Poetry from Muslim and Christian Spain, c.
+9501492, which received the National Jewish Book Award and the American Publishers Association’s Award for Book of the Year.
 He has also translated So What: New & Selected Poems, 1971-2005 by Taha Muhammad Ali and three volumes by Israeli poet Aharon Shabtai, including War & Love, Love & War.
 He has received numerous honors for his work, including a Guggenheim Foundation fellowship, an American Academy of Arts and Letters Award in Literature, the PEN Translation Prize, and, in 2007, he was named a MacArthur fellow.
-Born in Paterson, New Jersey, Cole now divides his time between Jerusalem and New Haven.
+Born in Paterson, New Jersey, Cole now divides his time between Jerusalem and New Haven, Connecticut.

 THE INVENTION OF INFLUENCE (Poetry, 2014)